korpling/pepperModules-GenericXMLModules/README.md

 ### genericXml.importer.sMetaAnnotation.sDocument

-Xml documents often also contain sections for meta-data of the entire document, for instance the name of the author of the document, the year of creation, or the mothers tongue of the author etc..
-For dealing with such a case, you can use this flag, to mark an element or an entire subtree as a meta-data section.
-Each attribute-node of such an element or subtree is mapped to a SMetaAnnotation object having its name as `SName` and its value as `SValue` and is added to the list of meta-data of the SDocument.
+Xml documents often also contain sections for meta data of the entire document, for instance the name of the author of the document, the year of creation, or the mothers tongue of the author etc..
+For dealing with such a case, you can use this flag, to mark an element or an entire subtree as a meta data section.
+Each attribute-node of such an element or subtree is mapped to a SMetaAnnotation object having its name as `SName` and its value as `SValue` and is added to the list of meta data of the SDocument.

 The following xml fragment